dasatomic/bgdb/README.md

 [Lock Manager](https://gitlab.com/aleksandartomic88/bgdb/-/blob/master/LockManager/LockImplementation/AsyncReadWriterLock.cs) currently supports only Read and Write locks that prioritize Writers.

 ## Data Structures
-There is still no support for indexes so tables are currently organized as simple [linked list](https://gitlab.com/aleksandartomic88/bgdb/-/blob/master/DataStructures/PageListCollection.cs).
+There is still no support for indexes so tables are currently organized as simple [linked list](https://gitlab.com/aleksandartomic88/bgdb/-/blob/master/DataStructures/PageListCollection.cs) of pages.
 This is hopefully going to change soon.

 ## Query Processing
 Query tree is currently assembled through a set of rules that can be found [here](https://gitlab.com/aleksandartomic88/bgdb/-/blob/master/QueryProcessing/AstToOpTreeBuilder.cs).
 When work on Query Optimizer starts this will have to change.